dillstead/pintos/README.txt

 Pintos is a simple OS written in C that runs on 32-bit x86 architecture.
 It's partially implemented and it's up to you to add various features and enhancements.
 For more information see http://web.stanford.edu/class/cs140/projects/pintos/pintos.html.

-This is a complete implementation that passes all test.
+This is a complete implementation that passes all tests.

 Highlights of my implementation include: